yyaremenko/symfony-docs/reference/configuration/doctrine.rst

 options are configured under the ``doctrine`` key in your application configuration.

+For all configuration options available, please see `Doctrine Bundle Configruartion reference`_.

 .. code-block:: terminal

     # displays the default config values defined by Symfony